tsopt

 Dimer mode (--opt-mode grad)

-The full hessian_dimer block (including the inner dimer: and its nested lbfgs:) is documented in hessian_dimer.
-The inner lbfgs: inherits from the lbfgs section, with this tsopt-specific override:
+Used with --opt-mode grad (Hessian-Guided Dimer + L-BFGS translation).
+The full hessian_dimer block (including the inner dimer: and its nested lbfgs:) is documented in hessian_dimer; the inner lbfgs: inherits from lbfgs, with this tsopt-specific override:

 hessian_dimer: